-The introduction of one (1) additional dwelling to this section of ROW is not expected to significantly increase with vehicle use of the rear right of way (ROW) from Hope Street to the south
+The introduction of one (1) additional dwelling to this section of ROW is not expected to significantly increase vehicle use of the rear right of way (ROW) from Hope Street to the south

-Council's Property unit have advised that the right of way shown as a road on the Plan of Subdivision is vested in Council and is under Council's management and control.
+Council's Property unit have advised that the right of way is shown as a road on the Plan of Subdivision and is vested in Council under Council's management and control.
 The use of this right of way by vehicles is allowed, supported and encouraged by Council's Climate Emergency and Sustainable Transport Unit per Council's Vehicle Crossings Policy.

-Use of the rear laneway for this development ensures that the front setback to James would be improved with the removal of the current vehicle crossover and reinstatement of the naturestrip.
-This would provide an improved pedestrian environment to James Street and the pop-up park which is part of Council's Street for People initiative.
+The front setback to James Street is improved with use of the rear laneway and removal of the current vehicle crossover and reinstatement of the naturestrip.
+This provides an improved pedestrian environment to James Street and the pop-up park which is part of Council's Street for People initiative.